NeuroPictor: Refining fMRI-to-Image Reconstruction via Multi-individual Pretraining and Multi-level Modulation: Method

 where $\epsilon_\theta$ represent the the LLMN.
 For simplify, we do not include the parameters of fMRI encoder $\operatorname{E}$ and semantic mapper $\operatorname{E}_T$ in \cref{eq:difloss}.
 But these models are all trainable, and the parameters will be optimized with backpropagation of the gradients of $\bm{S}^r$ and $\bm{F}^{sem}$.

 We combine diffusion loss with semantic loss (\cref{sec:highlevel}) to guide the training process.
 The final objective function is:

 where $\lambda$ denotes the loss weight to balance both terms.

-{\bf Training Strategy.} Unlike previous works~\cite{chen2022seeing,qian2023fmri} focusing on individual-specific fMRI-to-image decoders, our NeuroPictor demonstrates the significant enhancement of fMRI-to-image decoding for single individuals through leveraging pretraining on multiple-individual fMRI-image pairs.
-Particularly, benefiting from the unified fMRI representation in \cref{sec:encoder}, NeuroPictor can be trained using fMRI-image pairs from different individuals.
+{\bf Training Strategy.} Benefiting from the unified fMRI representation in \cref{sec:encoder}, NeuroPictor can be trained using fMRI-image pairs from different individuals.
 Thus, we split the training into three stages: i) \textit{fMRI calibrated-encoding}: We pre-train the calibrated-encoder to enable the cross-subject fMRI latent space; ii) \textit{Multi-subject pre-training}: During pretraining, the Stable Diffusion branch and LLMN are initialized with Stable Diffusion v2.1 trained on a large-scale dataset.
-As illustrated in \cref{fig:overview}, we jointly train the full model using the objective function in \cref{eq:overloss}.
-We utilize approximately 64,000 fMRI-image pairs from 8 subjects in the Natural Scenes Dataset~\cite{allen2022massive} for pretraining, conducting 100k iterations to obtain a generalized fMRI-to-image generation model for these 8 subjects. iii) \textit{single-individual refining}: for better modeling individually independent perception patterns, we fine-tune the network for an additional 60k iterations.
+We jointly train the full model, excluding the auxiliary encoder, using about 67,000 fMRI-image pairs from 8 subjects in the Natural Scenes Dataset~\cite{allen2022massive} for pretraining, conducting 100k iterations to obtain a generalized fMRI-to-image generation model for these 8 subjects. iii) \textit{single-individual refining}: for better modeling individually independent perception patterns, we fine-tune the network for an additional 60k iterations.

 {\bf Inference.} To maintain visual consistency, we balance high-level semantic guidance and low-level detail manipulation using a control scale instead of integrating them too faithfully.
 Essentally, focusing too much on high-level aspects can result in lost image detail, while prioritizing low-level features may impact the semantic processing abilities of the SD model, causing generated images to prioritize structural accuracy over semantic consistency.
 Thus in the inference stage, we can adjust control scale $\alpha$ to weight the SD output and LLMN output in \cref{eqn:control}.
 We show how control scale influence the generation process in \cref{fig:teaser}.
 As the control scale enlarges from left to right, the decoded images gradually achieve the reconstruction of visual stimuli, progressing from high-level semantics only to high-level semantics and low-level structures consistently.